ansible/pylibssh/docs/guide/user_guide/index.rst

 User Guide
 ##########

-Welcome to the ansible-pylibssh User Guide!
+Welcome to the |project| User Guide!

-This guide covers how to work with ansible-pylibssh.
+This guide covers how to work with |project|.

 .. toctree::
    :maxdepth: 2